+To assess falsity as a basis for a claim under Rule 10b-5, courts look to “the perspective

+of the reasonable investor.”
+Sneed v.
+Talphera, Inc., 147 F.4th 1123, 1133 (9th Cir.
+2025).
+A court needs “to look at ‘the context surrounding the statement.’”
+Id. (quoting Weston Fam.
+P’ship.
+LLLP v.
+Twitter, Inc., 29 F.4th 611, 622 (9th Cir.
+2022)).
+Context matters because courts presume that a reasonable investor—who has money on the line—acts with care and seeks out relevant information.
+Id. (citing SEC v.
+Monarch Fund, 608 F.2d 938, 942 (2d Cir.
+1979) (“All reasonable investors seek to obtain as much information as they can before purchasing or selling a security.”)).
+A reasonable investor cares about a statement’s “surrounding text, including hedges, disclaimers, and apparently conflicting information.”
+Omnicare, Inc., 575 U.S. at 190.

 As to “omissions,” the Supreme Court has held that Rule 10b-5 is violated by nondisclosure only when there is a duty to disclose.
 See Basic Inc. v.
 Levinson, 485 U.S. 224, 239 n.17 (1988) (“Silence, absent a duty to disclose, is not misleading under Rule 10b-5.”).
 There is a duty to disclose “when necessary ‘to make . . . statements made, in the light of the circumstances under which they were made, not misleading.’”
 Matrixx Initiatives, Inc. v.
 Siracusano, 563 U.S. 27, 44 (2011) (citing 17 C.F.R. § 240.10b-5(b)); see also Hanon v.
 Dataproducts Corp., 976 F.2d 497, 504 (9th Cir.
 1992) (“Rule 10b-5 imposes a duty to disclose material facts that are necessary to make disclosed statements, whether mandatory or volunteered, not misleading”).
 In addition, the Supreme Court has stated that “[p]ure omissions are not actionable under Rule 10b-5(b).”
 Macquarie Infrastructure Corp. v.
 Moab Partners, 601 U.S. 257, 260, 264 (2024) (holding that the failure to disclose information that Item 303 of SEC Regulation S-K requires be provided in periodic public filings does not, by itself, support a private action under Rule 10b-5(b); that rule prohibits only misrepresenting material facts and omitting material facts that are necessary to make the statements that are made not misleading).

-A duty of disclosure also may arise when the parties have “a fiduciary or agency relationship, prior dealings, or circumstances such that one party has placed trust and confidence in the other.”
+A duty of disclosure also may arise when the parties have “a fiduciary or agency relationship, prior dealings or circumstances such that one party has placed trust and confidence in the other.”
 Paracor Fin., Inc. v.
-Gen. Elec.
-Capital Corp., 96 F.3d 1151, 1157 (9th Cir.
+Gen. Electric Capital Corp., 96 F.3d 1151, 1157 (9th Cir.
 1996) (citations and internal quotation marks omitted) (holding that a financer of a leveraged buyout of a corporation did not have a duty to disclose material information regarding the corporation to investors in the corporation’s debentures).
 A notable example of Rule 10b-5 liability for material omissions arising out of a fiduciary relationship is insider trading.
 See Chiarella v.
 United States, 445 U.S. 222, 228 (1980) (recognizing that insider trading is actionable under Section 10(b) because “a relationship of trust and confidence [exists] between the shareholders of a corporation and those insiders who have obtained confidential information by reason of their position with that corporation”).
 It bears emphasis, however, that a trust relationship is not essential to establishing liability for failure to disclose under Rule 10b-5; a defendant can assume a duty to disclose by “affirmatively tell[ing] a misleading half-truth about a material fact to a potential investor[,] . . . independent of any responsibilities arising from a trust relationship.”
 United States v.
 Laurienti, 611 F.3d 530, 541 (9th Cir.
 2010).